paponius/userstyles/README.md

 -->

 # userstyles
-Collection of web styling CSS for use with **Stylus** or similar browser plugin. ([Not Stylish](#stylish-boycott))
+Collection of UserStyles (US), web styling CSS for use with **Stylus** or similar browser plugin. ([except Stylish](#stylish-boycott))
-Style files are not located here in GIT, [because of technical limitations.](#git)
-This GIT repo serves as description and feedback/issue tracker only,  Around They are for now only in USw repository. https://userstyles.world/user/papo
+This GIT repo is only used for description and feedback/issue tracker for now, not actual ...user.css files.
+UserStyle files are in USw repository: https://userstyles.world/user/papo
+That is because of the [incompatible workflow](#git).

 Dark Styles I create are made for the purpose of comfortable reading.
-There is a notable difference with dark Styles made for color-haters.
-Or for the false feeling of a cleanliness.
+There is a notable difference with dark Styles for color-haters.
-I don't remove color distinguishable elements.
-On the contrary I add special colors for links, visited links, separate colors for caption/sub-caption...
+Color is not removed, or set to the same one, for distinguishable elements.
+On the contrary, additional special color is used for links, visited links, links to a page section vs. links to another article, separate colors for caption/sub-caption...
+But, using the UserStyle Options, all important colors can be changed even to the same one, thus giving the color-haters false feeling of cleanliness ;).

+There are three types of Background Color used in these US, with default for two of them being a pattern.
 The practice of using a pattern for page background and text background, instead of a solid color has an important purpose,
 it does not "hypnotize" while reading.
 Helps to stay on the line and in focus.
-The effects of solid background and sharp contrast of a text on people reading it are a proofed concept.
+The negative effect of solid background and sharp contrast of a text on people reading it are a proofed concept.
-There is a choice to change these backgrounds to other patterns or colors.
-There is a preset for Dark charcoal and Rich black.
-Changing Background and Text Background in Options of my Styles to these backgrounds respectively, will work very nicely together.
+These background colors can also be changed in Options.
+A very nice alternative would be to changing colors of background to presets Dark charcoal and Rich black colors in US Options.
 But the advantage of non-hypnotizing background would be lost.
+`Background`: color or pattern for page background.
+Used for empty parts of a web page.
+`Text background`: color or pattern for background of main text on a web page.
+Third color is a section background.
+It's fixed to 30% transparent.

+[m] in description of a style from this set means it's also tested for mobile version.

 Description of some of my Styles:
 [Dark BBC](Dark%20BBC/description.md)